Cranod/VGTscrub2Spotify/README.md

 Going from a page of a radio show to a playlist in spotify.
 ---
+added :
+ - Adding information to a general table for 'data science'
+ - process exceptions
+ - site scrapping and automatically scrapping all pages to archive
+ - removing url when process ok.
+ - listing url with error for futur analysis
+ - adding exception (beaucause the website is a mess for scrapping)
+ - adding ONE exception for the group X, because the search api for spotify can't seem to find it.

+---
 ## work in progress
 Will be adding - if the god of time lend me some free time - :
  - webscrapping page when there is one artist
  - webscrapping older page
  - automatically choosing between different scrapping method (old/new/artist..)
- - Adding information to a general table for 'data science'
- - Automatically scrapping all pages to archive
- - process exceptions
- - a LOT whole more.
+ - a LOT whole more but i'll probably stop here, i want to do something else with my free time :)